 Adding Cream or Sugar to Your Coffee or Tea When Fasting

 This is often where people make some common mistakes with intermittent fasting and drinking coffee.

-The point is to be at zero calories or as low as you can be during the fasted state.
+The point is to be at zero calories or as low as you can be during the fasting state.
 For a true fast, you are advised not to have sweetener, creamer, or even natural additions like fruit to your coffee.

 However, some people believe it doesn’t make much of a difference with just a splash of creamer in their coffee.
 If you think you can stick to intermittent fasting by just having a tablespoon or so of creamer, by all

 Bulletproof Coffee and Intermittent Fasting on Keto

 This is when things change a little bit.
 If you decide to have Bulletproof or keto coffee during your fast, then you are not actually doing intermittent fasting.
 What you are doing is often referred to as Bulletproof Fasting.